wollio/tableFramework_IntVis/README.md

 you should see something like this in your browser and a notification on the terminal ->

-new client connected id:  gbyoWN7CmiO8Qy2bAAAB
+"new client connected id:  gbyoWN7CmiO8Qy2bAAAB"

 # keyboard shortcuts: